agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 Returns:

-‘true’ if the value is “true”, “True”, TRUE” or combination of upper/lowercase, ‘false’ otherwise.
+*true* if the value is true, True, TRUE or combination of upper/lowercase, *false* otherwise.

 ```javascript
 DialogsEngine.bool('True');